 - Submit your complete screenplay with a treatment, or

 a comprehensive concept proposal (1–3 pages) to WriteMe Australia, a national screenwriting initiative program which aims to develop exceptional material into production-ready screenwriting to be produced by the LaRoda Films network.
 There is no closing

 date for submissions.
 All ideas and material exchanged between all parties constitute intellectual property that shall remain the exclusive property of the originator.

 'WHAT'S ON NOW?' – low cost or free general events for you and your family to enjoy.

-to the large number of general events coming up in September 2018, this section has been moved to a second Quicklists page at EVENT QUICKLISTS!
+to the large number of general events coming up in January 2019, this section has been moved to a second Quicklists page at EVENT QUICKLISTS!
 P2.